Chapter 29 : 28- The Militia, The Order and The Army

 “If Akrahn was willing to trade in the location of Marius and the rest of his own men, it must be important to him and I’m sure he’ll act on it the first chance he gets.”

 “I’m sure he will.”
 Harry said in agreement.
 “But even if he does get a chance to act on it, which considering where he’s being held prisoner seems pretty unlikely, he would not succeed.
 It is nothing for you to worry about, Naomi, you have my word.”
-Though she continued to look intently at Harry and he knew he would not be able to settle her very easily.
+Though she continued to look intently at Harry.

 “I still feel uneasy.
 If he’s so sure Selwyn will win in the end, why betray him?
 Surely he knows if Selwyn finds out that he gave away information, he’d kill him.”